IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 apply them to the build.

-More venues for customization are planned for the future, but if it is necessary to change the user experience in a more radical fashion, then it is possible to [create a new user interface](/tomtom-indigo/documentation/tutorials-and-examples/media/create-a-new-media-user-interface).
+More venues for customization are planned for the future, but if it is necessary to change the user experience in a more radical way, then it is possible to [create a new user interface](/tomtom-indigo/documentation/tutorials-and-examples/media/create-a-new-media-user-interface).

 Throughout this customization guide, a practical example will be built to integrate TomTom IndiGO